joshquick/site/pages/ebov/ebov-validation.md

 ## Acknowledgements

-We are grateful to Miles Carroll, Steve Pullan, Richard Vipond and Roger Hewson (Public Health England) for assistance with this validation project.
+We are grateful to Miles Carroll, Steve Pullan, Richard Vipond and Roger Hewson (Public Health England) for assistance with this validation project and Ben Gannon (RST/Public Health England) for supplying the flowcell.

 {% include icon-callout.html
 type='default'